pnp/blog/content/post/excel-file-tricks-with-powerautomate.md

 ```

-2\. \"DeleteSheets\": delete the sheets from a workbook based on an
+2\.
+"DeleteSheets": delete the sheets from a workbook based on an
 array input, returning the number of sheets in the workbook (hopefully
 1!)